BlogEmail marketing strategy22 hand-picked funny emails for your marketing inspiration

 📨 📦 – Lunch at Chili’s – DTC 310 – Is Amazon a revenue avenue for your business?

 DTC newsletters’ editors are never at a loss for words, packing each email with ecommerce news, educational and editorial content.
+(View the web version of this email example here.)

 To get things off to a good start, each email opens with a Banter section that often draws its inspiration from the internet–social media to be exact.